 I bring you greetings from the Natural Science Division faculty and staff!
 Whether you are a potential student, a current student, or an alumnus, I want you to know that we welcome your interest in our program.
 We are a dynamic and productive undergraduate program with truly extraordinary faculty.
 We are committed to the intellectual and spiritual development of each of our students.
 Our goal is to provide a curriculum and campus experience that leads students toward a readiness for careers in scientific disciplines, and a meaningful vocational vision.

 All programs in the Natural Science Division seek to cultivate student understanding of the nature of science and its place in society.
 As a community that embraces Christian faith, our fascination with the natural world is rooted in the understanding that natural processes are the expression of God's creative power.
 Belief does not limit our exploration or understanding of the natural world, but rather inspires our curiosity.
 We explore the intellectual interaction between faith and science, and encourage academic discourse on this topic.

-If you seek an education in the Natural Science Division at Pepperdine University, you will learn from a faculty who excel in scholarship, teaching, and service.
-I encourage you to visit the individual websites of our 40 full-time faculty members.
-As you will see, many have received national and university teaching awards, and all are committed to excellence in academic scholarship.
-Moreover, they strive to provide students with research experiences beyond the classroom.
-Through private, university, state and federal funding, our faculty members integrate research experiences for undergraduates with their own scholastic interests.
+I am proud to be associated with the faculty of the Natural Science Division.
+They are a wonderful collection of scholars who love to share their discipline with students, and who have chosen to build their professional life at a place of faith.
+I encourage you to visit the individual websites of our faculty members.
+As you will see, many have received national and university teaching awards, and all are committed to academic scholarship.
+Our faculty are devoted to the development of their students; they want to mentor students closely and share in their professional journey.
+As scholars, faculty have active research programs in their discipline.
+We work to create and fund opportunities for students to engage in research beyond the classroom.
+Through private, university, state and federal funding, our faculty members integrate research experiences for undergraduates with their own scholarly interests.